 My two big take-aways for what qualifies as Young Adult fiction are:

-1) The protagonist is the same demographic as your audience – I understand that adults, whatever age that now begins due to extended adolescence, frequently read Young Adult literature.
+I understand that adults, whatever age that now begins due to extended adolescence, frequently read Young Adult literature.
 They are free to do it, but I don’t see the attraction.
 Then again, I can find things to bitch about in a Ken Burns documentary.
 Ultimately, the main character should be somewhere in his teen years, old enough to have a certain clarity in perception of the world, but still be mightily confused and finding his place in it.

-2) The reader has to be able to see himself in the character – I suspect this is why the list of acceptable topics in Young Adult literature is so broad.
+I suspect this is why the list of acceptable topics in Young Adult literature is so broad.
 Violence, sex, drug abuse, human trafficking, incest, bullies, molestation, etc., etc. are topics a teen either faces, could face, would like to face, or knows someone else who does.
 It also explains my childhood reading habits.

 With the above in mind, I am reasonably confident as long as my characters are roughly the same age as my readers, and those readers can easily see themselves as the protagonist, I am safe writing just about anything.
 Which as a parent is a little disconcerting since that renders the Young Adult label virtually useless as a tool for exercising good judgment regarding suitability for my children.